weinbusch/django-tex/README.md

 The default LaTeX interpreter is set to `lualatex`.
 This can be changed by the setting `LATEX_INTERPRETER`, for instance: `LATEX_INTERPRETER = 'pdflatex'`.
 Of course, the interpreter needs to be installed on your system for `django-tex` to work properly.

+### Interpreter arguments

+You can pass additional arguments to the latex interpreter by using the `LATEX_INTERPRETER_OPTIONS` setting.

 ### Whitespace control